metalsmith/metalsmith/Readme.md

 Get the global metadata.
 This is useful for plugins that want to set global-level metadata that can be applied to all files.

-#### #join(paths...)
+#### #path(paths...)

-Join any amount of `paths...` to the working directory.
+Resolve any amount of `paths...` relative to the working directory.
 This is useful for plugins who want to read extra assets from another directory, for example `./templates`.

 #### #run(files, fn)